 Try this fantastic and delicious gluten-free yoghurt cake with a few ingredients, becoming a comforting dessert, especially on hot days.
-I think it is the simplest dessert that you can prepare in five minutes, even for beginners.
+It is the simplest dessert you can prepare in five minutes, even for beginners.
 After which, you put it in the oven, and after half an hour, you get a delicious yoghurt cake to lick on your fingers.

 Table of Contents